RibbonCommunications/webrtc-distant-js/step-by-step/webrtc.md

   receive: undefined
 }
 ```
-This will allow the Kandy SDK to send messages that the remote application will receive.
+This will allow the WebRTC SDK to send messages that the remote application will receive.

 It is up to the application to determine how it wants to define an "SDK message" to be sent.
 This will also define how the remote application will need to interpret an SDK message.